yokosogithub/GeoGit/src/web/README.rst

 Running
 =======

+First, build the whole project via the `parent` module.

 To run the jetty server via maven, in the web module directory, run:

   mvn -o exec:java -Dexec.mainClass=org.geogit.web.Main -Dexec.args=PATH_TO_YOUR_REPO